s341507/data2410-portfolio2/docs/rapport.md

 Reload privilege tables now?
 [Y/n] y
 ```

-After we set the root password, it was time to create the database by running the commands in the following block of code:
+After the root password was set, it was time to create the database by running the commands in the following block of code:

 ```bash
 sudo mysql -uroot -p'123' -e "create database zabbix_proxy character set utf8mb4 collate utf8mb4_bin;"